Ethics for reviewers

 - You are in a position which prevents you from giving an objective opinion of the work.

-If you are unable to act as a referee due to a conflict of interest, we will select an alternative referee.
+If you are unable to act as a reviewer due to a conflict of interest, we will select an alternative reviewer.

 Anonymity and confidentiality

-Referee names are kept strictly confidential.
-Referee identities may only be disclosed to journal Editorial Board members, who are also instructed to maintain confidentiality.
+Reviewer names are kept strictly confidential.
+Reviewer identities may only be disclosed to journal Editorial Board members, who are also instructed to maintain confidentiality.
 You should not disclose your identity to the authors, including sending reports directly to the authors.